 Use Exchange user photos as the master.
 Allow users to update their user photos but pre-populate their user photo if possible and before end users are provided any access to the system.

-If high resolution photos are available, script import of high resolution photos (648×648) to Exchange Online (see Set-UserPhoto and this).
+If high resolution photos are available, script import of high resolution photos (648×648) to Exchange Online (see Set-UserPhoto and this and sample script below).
 These will then be visible in Exchange, in Skype, and, once processed, in SharePoint Online.
 In a dispersed environment this may have to be managed by many teams rather than trying to compile a single list of all user photos.

 Users may then update their user profile photo directly via Outlook or indirectly via their Delve profile.